codophilic/LearnSpringBoot/SpringBoot Security.md

 ![alt text](Images/springbootsecurity/image-3.png)

+>[!IMPORTANT]
+> - When we define **`@Controller`** annotation we need to also define static resources like html file for it whereas when we use **`@RestController`** annotation, if the method returns the string value, the same gets display as response on the browser without need of any html or static resources.

 - By default, Spring Security will assume and protect each and every API and MVC path available inside your project.
 - Where is the login page located? how the user name and password is being getting generated? lets see
 - **Login Page**: